-Where available and appropriate, all metrics will be disaggregated by student race, ethnicity, nationality, gender, Diverse Learner status, English Language Learner status, socio-economic status and Students in Temporary Living Situations.
-The reporting of student groups will be implemented to support targeted universalist initiatives in the school district with a focus on most impacted students and schools rather than to highlight achievement differences or uphold a deficit-based approach.
+Where available and appropriate, all metrics will be disaggregated by student race, ethnicity, nationality, gender, Diverse Learner Student with Disability status, English Language Learner status, socio-economic status, -and-Students in Temporary Living Situations, and postsecondary pathway type (Options schools only).
+The reporting of student groups will be implemented to support targeted universalist initiatives in the school district with a focus on the most impacted students and schools rather than to highlight achievement differences or uphold a deficit-based approach.